Clara Zetkin

-Clara Zetkin (/ˈzɛtkɪn/; /de/; née Eißner /de/; 5 July 1857 – 20 June 1933) was a German Marxist theorist, communist activist, and advocate for women's rights.
+Clara Zetkin (/ˈzɛtkɪn/; /de/; Eißner /de/; 5 July 1857 – 20 June 1933) was a German Marxist theorist, communist activist, and advocate for women's rights.

 Until 1917, she was active in the Social Democratic Party of Germany.
 She then joined the Independent Social Democratic Party of Germany (USPD) and its far-left wing, the Spartacist League, which later became the Communist Party of Germany (KPD).
 She represented that party in the Reichstag during the Weimar Republic from 1920 to 1933.

 Biography

 Background and education

 In July 1857, Clara Josephine Eißner (Eissner) was born the eldest of three children in Wiederau, a peasant village in Saxony that is now part of the municipality of Königshain-Wiederau.
 Her father, Gottfried Eissner, was a schoolmaster, church organist and a devout Protestant.
 Her mother, Josephine Vitale, who had French roots, came from a middle-class family from Leipzig and was highly educated.
 In 1872, her family moved to Leipzig, where she was educated at the Leipzig Teachers' College for Women.
 There, she established contacts with the infant Sozialdemokratische Partei Deutschlands (SPD; Social Democratic Party).